jaberg/proceedings-2010/papers/bergstra/paper.rst

 (2) using these variables to build a symbolic expression graph, (3) compiling Theano functions, and
 (4) calling said functions to perform numerical computations.
-The code listings in Figures 1 - 4 illustrate these steps with a working program that fits a logistic regression model to random data.
+The code listings illustrate these steps with a working program that fits a logistic regression model to random data.